supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 [![Missing file dialog](content/images/plugins/plugin-guide-2-the-essentials/dev-debug-plugin-app.xaml.cs.png '@style="max-width: 400px;"')](content/images/plugins/plugin-guide-2-the-essentials/dev-debug-plugin-app.xaml.cs.png ':ignore')

 Simply close the dialog, and press <kbd>Continue</kbd> (or <kbd>F5</kbd> on your keyboard) to resume the execution of your Plugin.
-Any **breakpoint** that you have placed should now **break the execution** of your Plugin, allowing you to inspect the behaviour of your code.
+Any **breakpoints** that you have placed should now **break the execution** of your Plugin, allowing you to inspect the behaviour of your code.

 ##### Troubleshooting

-If you have any issue when building your project, visit the [troubleshooting page](plugin-dev-troubleshooting.md), or reach out to a developer on our [Discord server](https://discord.gg/vUQhqCT).
+If you have any issues when building your project, visit the [troubleshooting page](plugin-dev-troubleshooting.md), or reach out to a developer on our [Discord server](https://discord.gg/vUQhqCT).